makrai/notes/fabbri2007-SummEval.md

     the best to direct fine-tuning in a reinforcement learning framework
 * M21 UniLM (Dong+ 2019): a model pretrained on three language modeling tasks: unidirectional, bidirectional, and sequence-to-sequence prediction
-  * applicable to NLU tasks and generation tasks such as abstractive summarizaton
+  * applicable to NLU tasks and generation tasks such as abstractive summzation
 * M22 BART (Lewis+ 2019): denoising autoencoder for pretraining seq to seq tasks
   * applicable to both NLU and generation tasks
 * M23 Pegasus (Zhang+ 2019a) introduce a model pretrained with a